mandober/debrief.math/300-logic/lo.GLOSSARY.md

 ## Aristotelian logic
 see Term logic

+## Assumption
+initial premise

 ## Axiom
-An axiom or postulate is a statement that is taken to be true that serves as an initial premise or starting point for further reasoning and arguments.
-In classical logics, an axiom is an evident and well-established statement that needs no further proof.
+An axiom or postulate is a statement considered to always be true  that serves as an initial premise or starting point for further reasoning and arguments.
+In classical logics, an axiom is an evident and well-established statement.
 In modern logics, an axiom is a premise for reasoning.

 ## Biconditional
 Biconditional (bidirectional implication, bijection) is a logical connective, symbolized by `⟺` or `<->`, and usually read "if and only if", that marks two logical formulas as being logically equivalent, symbolically `p ⟺ q`.
 Two formulas are logically equivalent if they imply each other, `p ⟺ q ≡ (p → q) ⋀ (q → p)`.
 Here, `⟺` denotes logical equality, while `≡` denotes syntactic equality (although they are frequently used interchangeably).